CenterForSpatialResearch/conflict_urbanism_sp2022/_posts/2022-04-19-Eljamal-Norgaard.md

 ![Contemporary Israeli administrative borders overlayed onto Mandatory administrative borders](/conflict_urbanism_sp2022/images/MEljamal_Map4_Revision.png)

 Still often drawn at a distance, the regional administrative boundaries, though, speak to the element of proximity and its significance in realizing acts of territorialization.
-Palestinian subjects and British authorities of the subdivision scale had a different relationship with each other than Palestinians had to the national-level authorities (Robinson, 2013; Seikaly, 2016).
+Palestinian subjects and British authorities of the subdivision scale had a different relationship with each other than Palestinians had to the national-level authorities (Robinson 2013; Seikaly 2016).
 While the national territorialization Mandate and Israeli scales saw divergences of boundaries, looking at this regional scale, we begin to see some convergences.
 Within the contemporary borders of Israel, the names and relative sizes of the administrative boundaries remained the same.

 ![Bantustans, contemporary view, at a regional level](/conflict_urbanism_sp2022/images/SN_Norgaard_Map5.png)